Line of Symmetry and Reflection Symmetry

 • The number of lines depends on how many ways a shape can fold exactly in half.

-• Squares have 4, rectangles have 2, and circles have infinite lines.
+• Squares have 4, rectangles have 2, and circles have infinitely many lines.

 • Try folding the shape along a line and see if both sides match exactly.